geerteltink/geert.elt.ink/content/now.md

 ## Working on side projects

-I just finished [research]({{< ref "blog/2019-11-09-project-documentation.md" >}}) on automating documentation generation for multiple projects within an organization.
-Now it's time to apply this to the Zend Framework documentation.
-And I'm also looking into automatically merging pull requests and creating releases with GitHub Actions.
+Besides contributing to [laminas](https://getlaminas.org/) and [mezzio](https://getmezzio.org/), there are not many side projects going on at the moment.

 ## Working on a client project

-For a client I'm building a PHP based API server powered by zend-expressive.
-Its purpose is to feed configuration and content to several company websites, auction sites and webshops, all build with Vue.js.
+For a client I'm still building a PHP based API server powered by mezzio.
+Its purpose is to feed configuration and content to several company websites, auction sites and webshops, all build with Angular.

-## Test driving
+## Health insurance

-Once in a while I'm test driving cars for brake refinement, quality assurance and durability, for Valmet Automotive Spain.
-Besides the quality assurance part it has nothing to do with my designer and programmer life, but it clears my head and gets me away from the screen.
+Since Januari 2020 I started working ottonova, bringing digital health insurance to Germany.
+I enjoy working in a team and it turns out it's something I missed the passed years as a freelancer.
+Because health insurance is so complex and we build most stuff in house, there is never a boring day.

 ## Doing sports when not working